james-nesbitt/metta/demos/launchpad_existing/README.md

 # Existing cluster demo

-This is a demo of running mtt again an existing cluster using launchpad to install.
+This is a demo of running mtt against an existing cluster using launchpad to install.

-Here you re are expected to have a launchpad.yml file ready, and relevant keys accessible as defined in the launchpad.yml
+Here you are are expected to have a launchpad.yml file ready, and relevant keys accessible as defined in the launchpad.yml

 ## Running this